What about Indian Architectural Art from that time as well?

-Built around 1867 (much earlier than the Taj Gateway hotel) and called the Watson Hotel after its first owner, the oldest cast iron building in India that clearly pre-dates (from the photo) both the Jehangir Art Gallery and the Prince of Wales Museum.
+Built around 1867 (much earlier than the Taj Gateway hotel), the Watson Hotel, named after its first owner, is the oldest cast-iron building in India.
+It clearly pre-dates (from the photo) both the Jehangir Art Gallery and the Prince of Wales Museum.

 It is hard to miss this building in Kala Ghoda.
 I was going to call this building an eye-sore but realized that its not the building - it is the upkeep that seems to be the problem.

 The Majestic Hotel currently houses low-end staff and functions as a quarter for railway employees or is some hostel that says Amdar hotel as well as a Sahkari Bhandar on the ground floor along with a bunch of 'bankras'( small dirty stores of little economic value ).

 Is this the best use of a heritage building?
 Does this benefit the city?

 How about Preserve India along with Make In India?